zephyrproject-rtos/zephyr/doc/kernel_v2/synchronization/alerts.rst

   to execute a function to process the alert, mark the alert as pending so it can be processed later by a thread, or ignore the alert.

-* An **alert pending flag**, which is set if the alert is signalled and an alert handler function has not processed the signal.
+* An **pending count**, which records the number of pending alerts that have yet to be received.

+* An **count limit**, which specifies the maximum number of pending alerts that will be recorded.

 An alert must be initialized before it can be used.
-This establishes its alert handler and clears the alert pending flag.
+This establishes its alert handler and sets the pending count to zero.

 Alert Lifecycle
 ===============